binarybottle/optimize_layouts/keyboards/README_keyboards.md

   ```

   ##### 2.2.
 Optimally arrange the 10 remaining letters in the 10 remaining keys.
-  There are XXXX permutations of 10 letters in 10 keys:
+  There are 3,628,800 permutations of 10 letters in 10 keys.

   Run the same command as above (after renaming Step 1 output folders):
   `python optimize_layout.py` or